What Makes a Realtor Different From an Agent?

-- Educational materials at state and national NAR websites
+- Educational materials from state and national NAR websites

-- Full-color magazines in print and online with news and educational content
+- Full-color magazines available in print and online with news and informative content

-- Representatives who lobby Congress for Realtor legislation (political action is huge)
+- Representatives who lobby Congress on their behalf for Realtor legislation

 - Discounts on equipment and other helpful products and services

 - Training and educational opportunities, including affiliations with special designation programs